-The accompanying parent company financial statements have been prepared on a historical cost basis, except for financial assets at fair value through profit or loss (FVTPL) and financial assets at fair value through other comprehensive income (FVOCI) which are measured at fair value.
+The accompanying parent company financial statements have been prepared on a historical cost basis, except for financial assets at fair value through profit or loss (FVTPL) which are measured at fair value.
 The parent company financial statements are presented in Philippine peso, which is the Parent Company's functional and presentation currency, and all values are rounded to the nearest peso except when otherwise indicated.